cplusplus/SG20/sources/modules/compilation-model/separate-compilation.md

 #### Points to cover

+* Explain definition of translation unit, and the difference between translation unit and header file.
+* Aspects of header files such as guards.
-* Cover the mechanisms for include and library paths to your own code, as well as discovery mechanisms for external libraries.
+* Explain compiler mechanisms for specifying include and library locations.
+    (Flags such as `-I`, `-isystem`, environment variables such as `INCLUDE`, .... )

 ### Advanced: Technicalities and tools